Erwan1202/challenge_web/README.md

 DATABASE_URL="mysql://your_username:your_password@127.0.0.1:3306/bank" with your database information (msql for mysql or pgsql)

-4. Set up the database: Run the following commands to create the database and apply migrations:
+4. **Set up the database: Run the following commands to create the database and apply migrations**: